RobertaDelrio/MiRo-training/README.md

 	h_limit_min = 0; h_limit_max = 10; s_limit_min = 255; s_limit_max = 150; v_limit_min = 255; v_limit_max = 50;
 	Change the min and maximum HSV values to detect different colors.
 	To discover the HSV values of your favorite color, check [this](https://alloyui.com/examples/color-picker/hsv).

 ## Results

+A video of the experiments can be found [HERE]
+Each partecipant was asked to fill the [questionaire] in order to evaluate the interaction with the robot.
 ## Recommendations